netromdk/vermin/README.rst

 user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

+Backports of the standard library, like ``typing``, can be enabled for better results.

-The project is fairly well-tested with **1321** unit and integration tests.
+The project is fairly well-tested with **1324** unit and integration tests.

 Usage
 =====